The Director & Producer

 On many if not most projects that CLAi are involved with there is rarely a need or desire to split the two roles up: in the interests of having a single minded clarity on the project, and in squeezing every last penny of the budget into the actual production.
 And because we don’t play any part in raising production funding or in selling a final piece, these key parts of a Producer’s role aren’t needed, which makes it much easier to combine the roles.

-I produce almost all of the projects we create under the CLAi banner, putting together the right team and talent, managing the budget, handling our clients, and generally cracking the whip to keep everyone on time and on track… in this role you also have the heavy responsibility for seeing beyond the detail and keeping the big picture on track.
+I produce almost all of the projects we create under the CLAi banner, putting together the right team and talent, managing the budget, handling our clients, and generally cracking the whip to keep everyone on time and on track.
+In this role I also have the heavy responsibility of seeing beyond the detail and keeping the big picture on track.
+Usually I work with a production manager and/or a production assistant to help keep everything on track and add other perspectives.

 As a director I bring some 30 years of experience in the film, broadcast, advertising and corporate worlds to every project.
-In many cases I will write the script or the treatment for the script, come up with the design and styling, work with the client and producer on casting, direct crew and cast on location or in the studio during the shoot phase in collaboration with the DP and LD, and then often oversee the editing, sound design and color grading of the project to master.
+In many cases, particularly where budget is very tight, I will write the script or the treatment for the script, come up with the design and styling, work with the client and producer on casting, direct crew and cast on location or in the studio during the shoot phase in collaboration with the Director of Photography and Lighting Director, and then often oversee the editing, sound design and color grading of the project to master.

-Being a dedicated multi-tasker and detail freak I may also combine roles where this makes creative and financial sense I will, for example, both direct and act as cinematographer, and/or direct, edit and color correct – but this only works well in collaboration with a client/producer with a very focussed vision… someone who can step back from a project and see the big picture.
+Being a dedicated multi-tasker and detail freak I may also combine roles where this makes creative and financial sense I will, for example, both direct and act as cinematographer, and/or direct, edit and color correct – but this only works well in collaboration with a client/producer with a very focussed vision… someone who can step back from a project and see how all of the details fit into the big picture.